emmanueltouzery/prelude-ts/README.md

 * [lodash](https://lodash.com) also has the global functions, and many functions mutate the collections.
 * [vavr](http://www.vavr.io/) -- it's a java library, but it's the main inspiration for prelude.ts.

+## Typescript version

+If you're getting the error `error TS2304: Cannot find name 'Exclude'` when building prelude.ts, it means your version of typescript is too old.
+You can try prelude.ts 0.7.5, which didn't require such a new version, but versions after 0.7.5 require typescript 2.8.3 or newer.

 ## Commands